-3. Records
+4. Records

-The Ombudsperson shall maintain suitable records of complaints, findings and recommendations.
-It is the responsibility of the Ombudsperson to ensure that these records are kept secure.
+The Ombudsperson shall maintain suitable files for records of complaints, findings and recommendations.
+It is the responsibility of the Ombudsperson to ensure that these records are kept secure with access restrictions in place for both paper and digital files.
 These files shall be accessible only to the Ombudsperson and members of the staff of the Ombuds Office.
-Materials received from visitors to the Office shall be deemed to be the property of the Ombuds Office.
+The Ombuds Office shall be deemed the custodian for its own records and will be responsible for the retention, storage and disposition of the files.

-4. Retention of Records
+5. Retention of Records